timols/jenkins-gitlab-merge-request-builder-plugin/README.md

 ## Prerequisites

-* Whilst there is no explict dependency on the [Git plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin), it's strongly recommended that you install it since Jenkins will be unable to fetch the source code for your project.
+* Whilst there is no explicit dependency on the [Git plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin), it's strongly recommended that you install it since Jenkins will be unable to fetch the source code for your project.

 ## Installation